cockroachdb/docs/v21.1/string.md

 ## Length

 To limit the length of a string column, use `STRING(n)`, where `n` is the maximum number of Unicode code points (normally thought of as "characters") allowed.
 This applies to all related types as well (e.g., to limit the length of a `VARCHAR` type, use `VARCHAR(n)`).
-Setting length limits on string columns is strongly recommended to help reduce any potential performance issues caused by storing very large string values in indexes.
+To reduce performance issues caused by storing very large string values in indexes, Cockroach Labs recommends setting length limits on string-typed columns.

 When inserting a `STRING` value or a `STRING`-related-type value: